joannajkim/joanna-kim-portfolio/README.md

 - Web page URL: https://cmustudent.github.io/tswd-portfolio-templates/
 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

-# Portfolio
-This is my public portfolio for Telling Stories with Data at CMU!

 # About me
 Hi!
 My name is Joanna.
 I was born and raised Austin, Texas.
 I am a second year Arts Management student at CMU.